Definition of calling card in English:

 - On arrival, each dater will be given calling cards, a badge and a mission to hand out as many cards as possible to those they fancy, and hopefully they'll get some cards back.

-- 1.1An action by which someone or something can be identified: holistic, sustainable design is the calling card of the green architectMore example sentences
+1.1An action by which someone or something can be identified: a dog whose calling card is a savage nip at the nearest ankles

 - The sophisticated use of stolen identities is a calling card of all these conspiracies.